Mattytomo365/Bartering-Platform/README.md

 ## Overview

-Bartering Platform is a full-stack **.NET 8 microservices** and **Angular** event-driven web application designed to facilitate the exchange of goods between users, featuring arhcitecural patterns/tools such as CQRS, Clean Architecture, and RabbitMQ messaging.
+Bartering Platform is an inherited full-stack **.NET 8 microservices** and **Angular** event-driven web application designed to facilitate the exchange of goods between users, featuring arhcitecural patterns/tools such as CQRS, Clean Architecture, and RabbitMQ messaging.

 Users have the ability to create/edit/delete listings, search & discover listings for a specified location, and manage their profiles after authentication.

+Once the CQRS scaffold was recieved, I refactored the Listing Service to a service + repository approach to establish tradeoffs between the two patterns and get hands-on with the arhcitecure to build an understanding.
+Now the system is documented end-to-end and my understanding is solidified, I plan to add user-messaging capabilities, and refine exisiting microservices, exploring potential for a full-event driven design and replacing persistece requirements to relational databases.

 ---